I Wanted Expensive-Looking Hair—a Colorist Surprised Me With This "Underrated" Suggestion

 -

-From Paris to Oslo, Stylish Europeans Are Choosing These 5 Chic Hair Colors This Fall
+From Paris to Oslo, Stylish Europeans Are Choosing These 5 Chic Hair Colours This Autumn

 Salon inspo aplenty.